tarnjit458/HomeFinder/ProjectJournal.md

 2. I will work on sell_search API, Rent_out API and Rent API.

 3. No tasks are blocked on my end.

+11/23

+1. I worked on implementing API for user properties.

+2. I will work on APIs for Sell and Rend Out.

+3. No tasks are blocked on my end.